 Still unsure?
 Consider these facts.
 After a flooding disaster, an estimated 40% of businesses don’t reopen.
 Of those that do reopen, 25% fail within one year.
 Small businesses are especially vulnerable, as they are more likely to have limited resources to sustain themselves while temporarily closed, and are far less likely to be able to carry the burden of the additional expenses required to reopen in a timely manner.

 Flood insurance policies are provided by the U.S. Federal Government through FEMA, but they are sold and serviced by licensed agents and companies such as Econosurance.

-In most cases a program can be put in place at an affordable rate.
-Here at Econosurance, we offer comprehensive commercial flood insurance through the best providers that can shelter your business from devastating storms and flooding from a natural and man-made causes.
+In most cases, a program can be put in place at an affordable rate.
+Here at Econosurance, we offer comprehensive commercial flood insurance through the best providers that can shelter your business from devastating storms and flooding from natural and man-made causes.